MakeItHackin/Flooper/README.md

 "Flashy Mode" on the Flooper is the mode in which there are a lot of colorful lights and messages on the display.
 There is one message that you can customize via the "SET TEXT" feature in the menu options.

-Please review the documentation via the Github link for instructions on how to use the Flooper, including the video game.  (full instructions coming soon).
+Please review the documentation via the Github link for instructions on how to use the Flooper, including the video game.